 Before connecting the process gas piping with compressor nozzles, the shaft alignment work for the compressors and driver shall be carried out to ensure their concentricity.
-This concentricity between shaft and driver is very important for the proper smooth working of the compressors.
+This concentricity between the shaft and the driver is very important for the proper smooth working of the compressors.
 This article will explain the alignment methodology in brief.

-Stainless steel shims of 3 mm thick shall be placed equally beneath the legs of compressors to be erected on the baseplate, and then the equipment shall be placed on the baseplate.
+Stainless steel shims 3 mm thick shall be placed equally beneath the legs of compressors to be erected on the baseplate, and then the equipment shall be placed on the baseplate.
 This is applicable when compressors are separately shipped from the baseplate.
 Thereafter, each fitting bolt is tightened.
-Alignment shall be concentrated through the equipment closest to the driver by adjusting the shim thickness beneath each equipment.
+Alignment shall be concentrated through the equipment closest to the driver by adjusting the shim thickness beneath each piece of equipment.

-The alignment work shall be carried out place to place according to the specified order.
+The alignment work shall be carried out from place to place according to the specified order.
 In this step, the alignment of all equipment shall be concentrated first on the adjustment of the shims so that the equipment falls within the tolerance specified in the cold alignment map.

 The driver and all powered equipment shall be aligned at a cold offset position considered normal for operation.
 The specified values of cold offset are met by means of increasing or decreasing the thickness of the shims beneath the legs of all equipment from the concentric alignment position.